 2.2.2 Management and Evolution¶

-Avro packets may be shipped with or without an embedded schema.
-Since the schema can be lengthy, and since each alert will be packaged for shipping separately, we expect to distribute alerts separately from the associated schema.
+While a schema is required to interpret Avro’s binary data, to avoid duplication many industrial users of Kafka ship Avro payloads without including the schema.
+Since the schema can be lengthy, and since each alert will be packaged for shipping separately, we expect to distribute LSST alerts to community alert brokers without including the associated schema.

 Given the concerns above, we expect to adopt the following protocol:

 - The LSST Project will make available a registry of all alert schemas ever used operationally by LSST.
 Schemas may be retrieved from this registry by some convenient interface given a four-byte schema ID.
-Conceptually, this is equivalent to the Confluent Schema Registry, although it is possible an alternative implementation will be deployed in practice.
+We plan to use the Confluent Schema Registry, although it is possible an alternative implementation will be deployed in practice.

 - Alerts will be transmitted following the Confluent Wire Format.
 That is, the alert data encoded in Avro format will be prepended with a “magic byte” indicating the version of the wire format in use and the four-byte schema ID.

-- On receipt of an alert packet, the consumer can retrieve the appropriate schema from the registry before attempting to interpret the packet.
+- On receipt of an alert packet, an alert broker can retrieve the appropriate schema from the registry before attempting to interpret the packet.
 (Consumers are expected to cache the schema, rather than requesting a fresh copy of it for every packet received!)